Banff mountain movie festival

 - “Last Paradise” was a shortened cut of a documentary following the emerge of extreme sports.
 We see old footage where a bunch of mavericks invent the snowboard, enhance the design of regular surfboards, explore remote glaciers in New Zealand and so on.

 - “The Swiss Machine” is about Ueli Steck, a crazy alpinist who speed-climb steep faces.
-I mentioned him earlier in Adrenaline inspiration as parts of the documentary is available in YouTube.
+I mentioned him earlier in Adrenaline inspiration.

 - The evening ended with one of my favorite short films regarding traveling: “The Longest Way” by Christoph Rehage, who walked across China from Beijing to Urumqi, while growing an insane beard.
 I mentioned it last year in The bearded journey and the film is available on YouTube.